thor314/blog/content/posts/2025-01-23-protein cryptography paper.md

 - add ~$20k for sequencing a custom mAb
 - this all would take on the order of 3 weeks to synthesize the proteins, and 3 months to produce the antibodies

-but decryption is relatively cheap! on the order of $500 in 1-2 days for protein purification and another $200 in a few hours for mass spectrometry.
+but decryption is relatively cheap! on the order of \\$500 in 1-2 days for protein purification and another $200 in a few hours for mass spectrometry.

 so, pretty practical. the future is here.

 [^1]: no one is asking this, the authors make did not mention babies once in their paper, but sure i guess we could do it
 [^2]: thor has extremely lossy understanding of quantum things, and makes only the weakest claim to have said this correctly
+[^3]: a note from Keoni Gandall: there are other ways to purify proteins; "you can purify proteins based on their size with columns and such, as well as methods that use salt (taking advantage of the solubility differences in different proteins)"
-[^3]: the paper does not answer the question of how large the key space of possible mAb's is, but since spectrometry is destructive, the key space doesn't need to be massive. thor estimate: since an mAb has about 120 amino acids in the variable region, with 20 possible amino acids, that the mAb key space is much larger than $2^{128}$.
+[^4]: the paper does not answer the question of how large the key space of possible mAb's is, but since spectrometry is destructive, the key space doesn't need to be massive. thor estimate: since an mAb has about 120 amino acids in the variable region, with 20 possible amino acids, that the mAb key space is much larger than $2^{128}$.